Teaching Global Issues in a Controversial Election Year

 In this edWebinar, you will take away

 This recorded edWebinar helps educators make complex global affairs and foreign policy issues accessible for middle school, high school, and higher education students.
-Attendees can earn a CE certificate.
+Watch the recording to earn a CE certificate.

 Presenters